Wonder Cave Tours

 Wonder Cave tour

-The Bothongo Wonder Cave, located within the Rhino and Lion Game Reserve in the Kromdraai Conservancy.
-While within the Cradle of Humankind World Heritage Site.
+Bothongo Wonder Cave, located within the Rhino and Lion Game Reserve in the Kromdraai Conservancy.
+Being within the Cradle of Humankind World Heritage Site.

 Wonder Cave is a good inclusion with